reubeno/brush/README.md

 ## About

-`brush` (**B**orn **RU**sty **SH**ell) is a shell implementation with aspirations of compatibility with the [POSIX Shell specification](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html) as well as with [bash](https://www.gnu.org/software/bash/).
+`brush` (**B**orn **RU**sty **SH**ell) is a shell implementation with aspirations of compatibility with the [POSIX Shell specification](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html) and [bash](https://www.gnu.org/software/bash/).

-It's generally functional for interactive use and can execute many scripts, but it's still very much a work in progress.
-We do not recommend using this in production scenarios; until it's more stable, there's risk that using this implementation in place of your stable shell will result in unexpected behavior (e.g., this shell taking an `else` branch of a conditional when your `sh` may have otherwise taken the `then` branch).
+It's generally functional for interactive use and can execute many scripts but still a work in progress.
+We do not recommend using this in production scenarios; until it's more stable, there's risk that using this implementation in place of your stable shell may result in unexpected behavior.

 This project was primarily borne out of curiosity and a desire to learn.
-If it proves to be sufficiently interesting and/or useful, then that's a bonus :).
-Contributions are certainly welcome.
-For more guidance, please consult [CONTRIBUTING.md](CONTRIBUTING.md).
+If it proves to be interesting or useful, then that's a bonus :).

+Contributions and feedback of all kinds are welcome!
+For more guidance, please consult our [contribution guidelines](CONTRIBUTING.md).
+For more technical details, please consult the [documentation](docs/README.md) in this repo.

 ### License